Client: Town of Ridgway

-A national competition was held to select artists to design and fabricate unique street furnishing elements that enhance the town’s creative identity and its commitment to being ecologically responsible.
-A collection of six of Colin Selig’s benches were chosen to be installed along the highway, with the intention that their bright colors and unusual shapes grab people’s attention and have them want to stop in town.
+Ridgway held a national competition to select artists to design and fabricate unique sidewalk elements for the section of rural Highway 62 that passes next to their town.
+Along with other elements from local artists, a collection of Colin Selig’s benches were chosen, with the intention that their bright colors and unusual shapes grab people’s attention and have them want to stop and visit the local shops and restaurants.